Carme García: Skiing

 She is a visually impaired B3 classified skier.
 Her guide is Carles Vila.
 She started skiing in 1995, when she was 20 years old.
 She was encouraged to take up the sport by ONCE, and initially had problems finding a ski club to join because clubs were not equipped to deal with someone with a visual impairment.
 Starting out, she could only participate in ONCE organised events, which put her on the snow for a total of 8 to 10 days in a ski season.
 Her first major international competition was European Championship in 1999 where she earned three bronze medals.

 García competed at the 2002 Winter Paralympics.
 Her best finish was a fifth.
 In all her other races, she had DNFs.
 She was the 2004 World Champion in women's visually impaired para-alpine skiing after winning an event at the Australian hosted World Championships.
 She competed at the 2006 Winter Paralympics.
 Her best finish was a fourth place.
 By 2009, she had earned two gold medals at the World Cup.
 In early 2009, she joined the newly formed Spanish ski club, Club Siempre.
 It was a club for skiers with visual impairments.
 In March 2009, she participated in the Spanish hosted club event, Campeonato Interautonómico de la Federación Española de Deportes para Ciegos where she earned a silver medal in the slalom event.
 At the 2010 Spanish national championships, she finished second in the super g with a time of 2.15.76.
 She participated in Spanish national team competition from 5 to 7 April 2010 in Vancouver.
-It was organised by the Federación Española de Deportes de Personas con Discapacidad Física (FEDDF), Federación Española de Deportes para Paralíticos Cerebrales (FEDPC) yand Federación Española de Deportes para Ciegos (FEDC).
+It was organised by the Federación Española de Deportes de Personas con Discapacidad Física (FEDDF), Federación Española de Deportes para Paralíticos Cerebrales (FEDPC) and Federación Española de Deportes para Ciegos (FEDC).
 She earned a medal in her group.